kevinolega/callcentertrainingtips/_posts/2012-08-25-how-to-gracefully-lose-opportunities.md

 comments: true
 categories: [Lessons]
 ---
-<blockquote>If I doubt myself then it's all over -Uzumaki Naruto</blockquote>
+> If I doubt myself then it's all over -Uzumaki Naruto

 I noticed that many people focus on the past opportunities that they missed that they no longer see the opportunities in the present.